arik12/Independent-Calculator/README.md

 - **Visual separators** between calculations for better readability.
 - A **Thank You message** displayed after completing the calculations.
 - **Author Information** to give credit to the creator.

 ---

+## Getting Started:

+**Save the Code:** Download or copy the provided HTML code and save it as a file named index.html within your project directory.
+**Open in Browser:** Open index.html in your web browser to launch the calculator.

+---